The Grand Teddy tea-rooms paintings: BBC's Fake or Fortune?

-Keith Tutt, an author and scriptwriter from Norfolk, fell in love with the work of French post-Impressionist painter Édouard Vuillard during his art classes at Tonbridge School and purchased a painting, thought to be one of the two smaller Grand Teddy works, at auction for approximately £11,000.
+Keith Tutt, an author and scriptwriter from Norfolk, fell in love with the work of French post-Impressionist painter Édouard Vuillard and purchased a painting, thought to be one of the two smaller Grand Teddy works, at auction for approximately £11,000.
 He contacted the BBC programme Fake or Fortune?, in an attempt to gain their help in authenticating his work.

 Tutt's vertical oval painting, titled The Café, depicts an oblique elevated view of a café interior, with a group of women seated on a banquette.
 It was thought to be one of the three paintings commissioned from Vuillard in 1918 to decorate "Le Grand Teddy".
-The main painting of the commission, Le Grand Teddy, is currently privately owned and kept in secure storage in Geneva, Switzerland, and, at the time the programme was made, it was the only one of the three known to still exist, and to have been fully confirmed as a genuine Vuillard.
-With assistance from art experts and archivists in Britain, France and the Netherlands, the programme undertook an exhaustive investigation and analysis of the Tutt painting, and they were given special permission by the owners of Le Grand Teddy to view it, to examine it using infra-red and ultra-violet light, and to take minute samples of the paint and canvas for scientific analysis.
+The main painting of the commission, Le Grand Teddy, is currently privately owned and kept in secure storage in Geneva, Switzerland, and, at the time the programme was made, was the only one of the three known to still exist, and to have been fully confirmed as a genuine Vuillard.
+With assistance from art experts and archivists in Britain, France and the Netherlands, the programme undertook an exhaustive investigation and analysis of the Tutt painting, and they were given special permission by the owners of Le Grand Teddy to examine it and take minute samples of the paint and canvas for scientific analysis.
 This showed that both paintings were virtually identical, both in the type of canvas used, and the medium with which Vuillard had painted the works.
 This was a relatively unusual compound of animal glue and pigment, called glue distemper, which Vuillard had learned to use in his early career, while working as a theatrical scenery painter.
 He was thought to have chosen glue distemper for the Grand Teddy commission in part because its unvarnished matte surface did not reflect the bright electric lights then coming into common use.